Antarctic Treaty System

 The main tasks of international scientific and technical cooperation in Antarctica are:

-- implementation of joint of fundamental and applied research projects from the priority directions of development of science and technology, publication of research results in rated professional journals, academic exchange and advanced training of scientific personnel;
+- implementation of joint of fundamental and applied research projects from the priority directions of development of science and technology;

-- optimization of human and material resources involved in expeditions; providing transportation and accommodation of personnel and cargo on board ships and at Antarctic stations of partner countries.
+- providing transportation and accommodation of personnel and cargo on board ships and at Antarctic stations of partner countries.

-- Central and Eastern European countries with a similar level of development of National Antarctic Programs, cooperation with which provides deepening of regional cooperation (Poland, Czech Republic, Bulgaria, Latvia, Turkey, etc.).
+- Central and Eastern European countries with a similar level of development of National Antarctic Programs, cooperation with which provides deepening of regional cooperation (Poland, Czech Republic, Bulgaria, Latvia, Turkey etc.).

-- Latin American countries, the material and technical base of which makes them the main logistics partners of Ukraine in view of the maintenance supply of Ukrainian Antarctic Expeditions (Argentina, Chile, and Peru).
+- Latin American countries, the material and technical base of which makes them the main logistics partners of Ukraine in view of the maintenance supply of Ukrainian Antarctic Expeditions (Argentina, Chile and Peru).

 Scientific, technical and logistical cooperation with the listed states is of strategic importance, since all of them, including Ukraine, have or plan to construct stations or have declared their scientific interests in the Antarctic Peninsula region.